signavio/sap-sam/README.md

     * ``non-fuzzy-overwrite``:  Doesn't mark added translations as fuzzy; overwrites existing translations if they are marked as ``fuzzy``

-The following example writes all missing translations as non-fuzzy msgstrs into ``messages``; overwrites fuzzy messages:
+The following example writes all missing translations as non-fuzzy msgstrs into ``messages`` and overwrites fuzzy messages:

 ```
 machine-gettext -i=messages.po -o=messages.po -m=non-fuzzy-overwrite